badpopcorn/zeebe-graphql-connector/README.md

   a variable to be passed along with the GraphQL request.
 Note that the prefix is removed for the actual request.
 For example, the header `graphql_var_id` will be named `id` in the GraphQL request.
+5. If the value of a graphql var header is equal to `=$`, then the value of the graphql variable is the JSON stringified feelContext.
-5. If the value of any graphql var header begins with a `=` character, the this job worker will evaluate the string as a FEEL expression.
+  Else if the value of the graphql var header begins with a `=` character, the this job worker will evaluate the string as a FEEL expression.
   Otherwise, it is assumed to be a string literal.
   The context of the FEEL express are the Process Instance's variables,